Skip to Content

 Educational Pathway

 Occupational Therapists are in demand.
-After completing an A.A.&S, you will continue your pre-occupational therapy study by transferring to a four year school.
+After completing an A.A.&S, you will continue your pre-occupational therapy study by transferring to a four-year school.
 Pre-occupational therapy candidates are required to have a bachelor’s degree.
-You can declare a major in any subject at the four year school to obtain a Bachelor of Science Degree which will require an additional two years of college.
+You can declare a major in any subject at a four-year school to obtain a Bachelor of Science Degree, which will require an additional two years of college.
 Your chosen major does not determine your success in being accepted to an occupational therapy school.

-It is however important you include the pre-requisites required by the schools you are interested in attending in your educational curriculum.
+It is, however, important that you include the prerequisites required by the schools you are interested in attending in your educational curriculum.
 Many of these classes are taken during your two years at SWCC.
-After being accepted to occupational therapy school it will typically take a total of two years to be awarded a Master of Occupational Therapy (M.O.T.) but programs vary in length.
+After being accepted into occupational therapy school, it typically takes two years to earn a Master of Occupational Therapy (M.O.T.), though programs vary in length.

-Early in your academic career you will need to research some of the occupational therapy schools you are interested in attending in order to insure you will meet all their criteria for admission.
+Early in your academic career, you will need to research some of the occupational therapy schools you are interested in attending in order to ensure you will meet all their criteria for admission.
 Some basic factors are:

 • Good undergraduate grades (overall GPA of 3.0 minimum)